AI-Collaboratory/jupyterhub-ansible/README.md

     git clone https://github.com/umd-dcic/jupyterhub-ansible.git
     cd jupyterhub

-Next edit `hosts` to point at your server, and edit `hub_ip` in `group_vars/all/config.yml` to match the server you added to `hosts`.
+Next edit `hosts` to point at your server.
-Note: this is the IP address that JupyterHub will bind to, so be sure it is the ip address on the interface you want to bind to, which may not be the public IP you see when you resolve the host name.

-It's best to run JupyterHub under SSL.
+This sets up JupyterHub running under SSL.
 If you have a certificate (ssl.crt) and private key already (ssl.key) you can place them in this directory.
 Otherwise you can generate a self signed certificate by: